William III of England: Peace with France

-In 1696 the Dutch territory of Drenthe made William its Stadtholder.
-In the same year, Jacobites plotted to assassinate William III in an attempt to restore James to the English throne, but failed.
-In accordance with the Treaty of Rijswijk (20 September 1697), which ended the Nine Years' War, the French king, Louis XIV, recognised William III as King of England, and undertook to give no further assistance to James II.
+In 1696, the Dutch County of Drenthe made William its Stadtholder.
+In the same year, Jacobites plotted to assassinate William in an attempt to restore James to the English throne.
+The plan failed and support for William surged.
+Parliament passed a bill of attainder against the ringleader, John Fenwick, and he was beheaded in 1697.
+In accordance with the Treaty of Rijswijk (20 September 1697), which ended the Nine Years' War, King Louis XIV recognised William as King of England, and undertook to give no further assistance to James II.
 Thus deprived of French dynastic backing after 1697, Jacobites posed no further serious threats during William's reign.

 As his life drew towards its conclusion, William, like many other contemporary European rulers, felt concern over the question of succession to the throne of Spain, which brought with it vast territories in Italy, the Low Countries and the New World.
-Charles II of Spain was an invalid with no prospect of having children; some of his closest relatives included Louis XIV and Leopold I, Holy Roman Emperor.
+Charles II of Spain was an invalid with no prospect of having children; some of his closest relatives included Louis XIV of France and Leopold I, Holy Roman Emperor.
 William sought to prevent the Spanish inheritance from going to either monarch, for he feared that such a calamity would upset the balance of power.
-William and Louis XIV agreed to the First Partition Treaty (1698), which provided for the division of the Spanish Empire: Joseph Ferdinand, Electoral Prince of Bavaria, would obtain Spain, while France and the Holy Roman Emperor would divide the remaining territories between them.
+William and Louis agreed to the First Partition Treaty (1698), which provided for the division of the Spanish Empire: Joseph Ferdinand, Electoral Prince of Bavaria, would obtain Spain, while France and the Holy Roman Emperor would divide the remaining territories between them.
 Charles II accepted the nomination of Joseph Ferdinand as his heir, and war appeared to be averted.

 When, however, Joseph Ferdinand died of smallpox in February 1699, the issue re-opened.
-In 1700 William and Louis XIV agreed to the Second Partition Treaty (also called the Treaty of London), under which the territories in Italy would pass to a son of the King of France, and the other Spanish territories would be inherited by a son of the Holy Roman Emperor.
+In 1700, William and Louis agreed to the Second Partition Treaty (also called the Treaty of London), under which the territories in Italy would pass to a son of the King of France, and the other Spanish territories would be inherited by a son of the Holy Roman Emperor.
 This arrangement infuriated both the Spanish, who still sought to prevent the dissolution of their empire, and the Holy Roman Emperor, who regarded the Italian territories as much more useful than the other lands.
 Unexpectedly, Charles II of Spain interfered as he lay dying in late 1700.
-Unilaterally, he willed all Spanish territories to Philip, the Duke of Anjou, a grandson of Louis XIV.
+Unilaterally, he willed all Spanish territories to Philip, Duke of Anjou, a grandson of Louis XIV.
 The French conveniently ignored the Second Partition Treaty and claimed the entire Spanish inheritance.
-Furthermore, Louis XIV alienated William III by recognising James Francis Edward Stuart, the son of the former King James II (who died in September 1701), as de jure King of England.
+Furthermore, Louis alienated William by recognising James Francis Edward Stuart, the son of the former King James II (who died in September 1701), as de jure King of England.
 The subsequent conflict, known as the War of the Spanish Succession, broke out in July 1701 and continued until 1713/1714.